Mel Ott: Playing career

 Despite his power, Ott's hometown minor league team, the New Orleans Pelicans, refused to sign him because of concerns about his size.
 He then found a job at a lumber company in Patterson, near Morgan City, where he became a sensation on the company baseball team.
 Company owner Henry Williams was particularly impressed with Ott.
 While visiting New York, he suggested that Giants manager John McGraw give him a tryout.
 Ott was skeptical at first, so Williams bought Ott a train ticket to New York.

-Ott arrived in New York in early September.
+After a brief college career at the University of Alabama in 1924, Ott arrived in New York in early September.
 He quickly impressed observers with his hitting, especially McGraw, who predicted that he would be "one of the greatest lefthand hitters the National League has ever seen."
 He formally signed Ott to a contract in January 1926.

 Regular season

 Ott had originally been a catcher, but McGraw concluded that Ott was too small to be a major league catcher and converted him into an outfielder.
+On July 27 of the 1927 season, Ott recorded his first career home run, doing so on a line drive to center field for an inside-the-park home run.
 After two years as a part-time player, he became the regular right fielder in 1929 at the age of 20.
 He didn't disappoint, hitting .328 in 150 games while setting career highs in home runs (42) and RBI (151)—both records for players who were 20 years old or younger at the start of the season.
 Ott's 1929 batting average of .328 is his second highest season average for a full-time player trailing only his 1930 campaign with a .349 average.
 By the time Ott reached the age of 25, he had accumulated 1,249 hits, the second highest total for a 25-year-old in MLB history, behind only Ty Cobb (1,433).